Vital-Fernandez/lime/docs/source/tutorials/2_Synthetic.rst

 2) Tests on a synthetic spectrum
 ================================

-In this tutorial we perform some fits on a synthetic spectrum.
+In this tutorial, we perform some fits on a synthetic spectrum.
 This is a good exercise to test the accuracy and precision of :math:`\textsc{LiMe}`.

-This tutorial can also be found as a python script in the `github 2nd example <https://github.com/Vital-Fernandez/lime/blob/master/examples/example2_synthetic_spectrum_fit.py>`_.
+This tutorial can also be found as a python script on `github <https://github.com/Vital-Fernandez/lime/blob/master/examples/example2_synthetic_spectrum_fit.py>`_.

 Let's start by defining the units, wavelength range and some lines for the synthetic spectrum: